-Greens Peak is the highest of a set of rounded knolls sitting atop a raised highland north of Mount Baldy, in the White Mountains of Eastern Arizona.
+Greens Peak is the highest of a set of rounded knolls sitting atop a raised highland north of Mount Baldy and the White Mountains of Eastern Arizona.
 The White Mountains and surrounding terrain are part of the Springerville Volcanic Field, the second-largest such field in the country (the largest also being in Arizona, the San Francisco Volcanic Field in Northern Arizona).
-Greens Peak is named after Major John Green, who was a principal figure in the creation of Fort Apache (source
+Greens Peak is named after Major John Green, who was a principal figure in the creation of Fort Apache (source).

 The knolls that sit atop the highlands north of Mount Baldy all have a consistent round shape, usually rising about 500-800 feet above the meadows and forests below.
 The knolls, including Greens Peak, are apparently single-event eruption cones, or monogenetic cones.
 The eruptions came and went, never often enough to form into one giant mass with a sophisticated magma system.

-As far as climbing goes, a hike to the top of Greens Peak is very easy, and many hikers come to this region to hike many of the surrounding cones such as St. Peters Dome, Poll Knoll, Wahl Knoll and many others.
+A hike to the top of Greens Peak is very easy, and many hikers come to this region to hike many of the surrounding cones such as Antelope Mountain, Saint Peters Dome, Pole Knoll, Wahl Knoll and many others.
 The surrounding countryside is a mix of open meadows and forests of ponderosa.
 In summer, conditions up here are very mild, but prone to thunderstorms.
-In winter, this region gets considerable snow (Sunrise Ski Resort is nearby), but the terrain is gentle enough that cross-country ski treks to Greens Peak and various surrounding knolls would be possible.
+In winter, this region gets considerable snow (Sunrise Park Ski Resort is nearby), but the terrain is gentle enough that cross-country ski treks to Greens Peak and various surrounding knolls would be possible.

 The town of Greer is located nearby with rustic accommodations including cabins and old-time hotels.
 The giant Wallow Fire of 2011 burned much of the White Mountains including parts of Greer, but the areas around Greens Peak came out unscathed.

-From State Route AZ-260, find Apache-Sitgreaves National Forest Road 117, located about 2-3 miles east of the junction of AZ-273, which leads to Mount Baldy and the Sunrise Ski Area, and about 4-5 miles west of the junction with AZ-373, which leads to Greer.
+From State Route AZ-260, find Apache-Sitgreaves National Forest Road 117, located about 3 miles east of the junction of AZ-273, which leads to Mount Baldy and the Sunrise Park Ski Area, and about 5 1/2 miles west of the junction with AZ-373, which leads to Greer.

 Drive north on FR-117 for four miles, then ease left onto FR-61.
 Greens Peak stand directly above.
 Drive to a Y-junction and go right.
 Park where convenient.